Compiletest

 compiletest

-may check test code for success, for runtime failure,
+may check test code for compile-time or run-time success/failure.

-See header commands and the test suite documentation below
+directives and the test suite documentation below for more details

-See the Adding new tests chapter for a tutorial on creating a new test, and the Running tests chapter on how to run the test suite.
+See the Adding new tests and Best practies chapters for a tutorial on creating a new test and advice on writing a good test, and the Running tests chapter on how to run the test suite.

 Test suites